Signs Your Baby May Be Gifted - Baby Chick

 • Reach physical milestones (such as crawling) earlier than average

 Gifted babies and toddlers typically also need greater stimulation.
-When you don’t provide them continuously with something interesting and novel to see, listen to, or touch, they may become bored and fussy.
+When you don’t provide them with something interesting and novel to see, listen to, or touch continuously, they may become bored and fussy.
 Some studies have found that gifted babies and toddlers typically become bored with familiar things faster.
 They’re always craving new and different stimulation.3

-For instance, if a song that used to comfort your baby no longer calms them, and you have to play a new and unfamiliar song to make them happy, this is a sign that they crave novelty.
+For instance, if a song that used to comfort your baby no longer calms them and you have to play a new, unfamiliar one to make them happy, this is a sign that they crave novelty.
 You may also see this if your child quickly becomes disinterested in new toys, meaning they want new and interesting stimulation.

-So, what should you do if you suspect your child is gifted?
-You don’t need to change anything.
+So, what should you do if you suspect your child may be gifted?
+In most cases, you don’t need to do anything differently.
 You should continue to provide your child with the same enriching environment of experiences to challenge all their senses.
 Continue talking to your gifted child, asking questions, reading to them, singing to them, and encouraging them to talk back to you.
-There’s no need to do anything differently because all children must get a wide variety of experiences.
+There’s no need to do anything differently, because all children need a wide variety of experiences.

 Also, it’s important to remember that how we interact with our children can build their intelligence.
-Some studies show that the type of questions we ask children can challenge them and make them smarter.4 So, think about how you interact with your child.
+Some studies suggest that the way we interact with children can support language development, problem-solving, and learning.4 So, think about how you interact with your child.
 How can you make it more interesting to add to their vocabulary and critical thinking?
-All children need positive and interesting interactions with mom and dad.
+All children need positive, engaging interactions with mom and dad.
 It helps to build their vocabulary, academic skills, and social skills.

-Your Child Doesn’t Have To Be “Gifted” To Have a Gift
+Your Child Does Not Have To Be Gifted To Have a Gift

 Share